 Remeber your grandparents, parents, even you (if that is how your career is).. the same job until retirement.
 Same routine, same neighbours.
 Same office and colleagues year after year.
 In my line of work, more precisely, in my kind of company, this stability is unheard of.
 Its stagnation, which isn’t entirely a good thing.
 3 years and you are a long timer.

-I lasted 7 because I was scared of change.
+As for my own career path though, I lasted 7 years in a job I did not enjoy because I was scared of change.
+I was also fearful of the financial repercussions of leaving.
+What would happen to my retirement plans?
 I joined when I was 23.
 Young, wide-eyed with wonder.
 It should have been a give away when I looked around and the people who were my seniors in tenure were gone.
 When I was one of the most experienced ones around.
 Over the years, new people had replaced the old ones, not just in my office area, but also in my heart.
 Young people.
 I smile while writing this.
 Another realization that I am no longer part of this common noun – “young people”.

 Anyway, so I have finally and firmly said bye to the familiar and plunged into the new.
 No longer the 23 year old girl but a more knowledgeable and hopefully more efficient woman.

 I know… I know.. if you are older than me and reading this, then you’ll probably laugh or object (and roll your eyes) saying am still young.
 Thank you for saying that.
 I truly hope I am still that.
 Young.
 More importantly, that I can find moments of that carefree youth, unjaded excitement and unapologetic happiness.